FROZEN SHOULDER TREATMENT

 The bursa – A small sac of fluid that cushions and protects the tendons of the rotator cuff.

-The rotator cuff – A collection of muscles and tendons that surround the shoulder, giving it support and allowing a wide range of motion.
+– A collection of muscles and tendons that surround the shoulder, giving it support and allowing a wide range of motion.

 The labrum – A cuff of cartilage that forms a lip for the ball-like head of the humerus to fit into the socket.